 How does gastric bypass work?

-This way the food passes through the smaller sized pouch directly into the small intestines, but the acids and enzymes from the old stomach and upper small intestine can still aid digestion.
+The food passes through the smaller-sized pouch directly into the small intestines, but the acids and enzymes from the old stomach and upper small intestine can still aid digestion.
 It works in several ways:

 - Smaller pouch leads to smaller meals (fewer calories being absorbed)

 - Bypassed small intestine portion absorbs fewer calories and nutrients

 - Hormonal signals between the stomach and the brain are changed

 - Typical outcomes include weight loss, improvement in metabolic syndrome, and overall health and wellbeing

 What are the health benefits of gastric bypass?